DCC-EX/mkdocs-test/docs/installer/1-installer.md

 # The EX-Installer

-Unless you buy a Command Station Booster1 Express [CSB1](?CSB1) and use it solely as shipped with no accessories or options, you will need to download and install software to your Command Station or other products.
+With the exception of a Command Station Booster1 Express [CSB1](?CSB1) used solely as shipped with no accessories or options, you will need to download and install software to your Command Station or other DCC-EX products.

 This is managed by EX-Installer which is responsible for obtaining the relevant software and libraries, merging your custom configurations and mind-bending automations, locating the USB connection to your device,  compiling and downloading the result and showing the serial log from your device if required.

+Since every layout is essentially a prototype, and there are a huge variety of hardware build combinations, it is not possible to download a pre-built firmware package from the web.

 ## Warning Antivirus Software